Skip to main content

 Montana ranks among the more affordable states for legal services nationwide.
 Attorneys in major metropolitan areas within Montana may charge 20-40% more than the state average, while lawyers in smaller cities and rural communities often charge less.
+The State Bar of Montana maintains a directory of all licensed attorneys and can help you find qualified legal representation.

 Lawyer Costs by Practice Area in Montana